 5.3 MILESIt’s the longest, most scenic, and most workout-worthy trail at Red Top Mountain, and our all-time favorite.
 Follow the Homestead Trail over varied terrain, exploring a ferny forest, wildlife habitats, and catching beautiful lake views along the way.
 It’s a great warm-weather hike, thanks to easy lake access for a cool-off dip, and one of our favorite places for a summertime hike with our trail-loving dogs.

 Our favorite hiking gear

 What to pack for your adventure?Ready to hit the trail, but wondering what to pack?
 Our hiking gear list features our favorite, trail-tested hiking gear for day hikes on local trails and in the Georgia backcountry.
 We print and stitch our Atlanta Trails shirts and hats locally in Atlanta and Asheville, and they’re our favorite for trail adventures all over the South.
-Our outdoor apparel reviews feature our favorite trail-worthy hiking boots, running shoes, jackets, and layering essentials for the South.
 And no matter what you pack in, pack it all back out.
 Please leave no trace and help preserve Georgia’s beauty.